5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - **MinDate/MinVersion**: you should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your macOS drive(s)!

 ### Fixing CPU Power Management

+1. Mount your EFI
-1. Open your `config.plist`
+2. Open your `config.plist`
-2. In `ACPI/Add`, disable `SSDT-PM`
+3. In `ACPI/Add`, disable `SSDT-PM`
-3. In `ACPI/Delete`, enable the 2 patches `Drop CpuPm` and `Drop Cpu0Ist`
+4. In `ACPI/Delete`, enable the rules to `Drop CpuPm` and `Drop Cpu0Ist`
-4. Save the config and reboot
+5. Save the config and reboot
-5. Open Terminal
+6. Open Terminal
-6. Enter the following command to download the ssdtPRGen Script: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`
+7. Enter the following command to download ssdtPRGen: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`
-7. To make the scrip executable, enter: `chmod +x ~/ssdtPRGen.sh`
+8. To make the scrip executable, enter: `chmod +x ~/ssdtPRGen.sh`
-8. Run the script: `sudo ~/ssdtPRGen.sh`
+9. Run the script: `sudo ~/ssdtPRGen.sh`
-9. The generated `SSDT.aml` will be located under `~/Library/ssdtPRGen`
+10. The generated `ssdt.aml` will be located under `~/Library/ssdtPRGen`
-10. Rename `ssdt.aml` to `SSDT-PM.aml` and copy it
+11. Rename it to `SSDT-PM.aml` and copy it
-11. Paste it into `EFI/OC/ACPI`, replacing the existing file
+12. Paste it into `EFI/OC/ACPI`, replacing the existing file
-12. In config, go to `ACPI/Add` and re-enable `SSDT-PM.aml` if it is disabled
+13. In config, go to `ACPI/Add` and re-enable `SSDT-PM.aml` if it is disabled
-13. Disable the two patches from step 3 again
+14. Disable the two patches from step 3 again
-14. Save config and reboot
+16. Save the config and reboot

 CPU Power Management should work fine after that.
 Optionally, you can install [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) to check if the CPU runs within specs.
 You don't need SMCProcessor and SMCSuperIO kexts to monitor the CPU if you use Intel Power Gadget, btw.

+You can also use overrides to the command to change the low frequency mode for example, as explained [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)).

 **NOTES**: